snowplow/snowplow/1-trackers/java-tracker/src/README.md

     git clone https://github.com/snowplow/snowplow.git
     cd snowplow/1-trackers/java-tracker

-You should now see all the java tracker files, including a folder called JavaPlow-VERSION-jar.
+You should now see all the java tracker files, including a folder called JavaPlow_VERSION_jar.
 Add the jar file in there to your projects dependencies.

-Here are setup options for populr IDEs [IntelliJ 13][intellij] or [Eclipse][eclipse].
+Here are setup options for popular IDEs: [IntelliJ 13][intellij] or [Eclipse][eclipse].

 Thats it!
 Skip down to setting up the tracker.

 #### Source Files:

-To get started with the javaplow source files, download the javaplow package and either add the javaplow-0.0.2 jar file to the list of dependencies or install the three library dependencies [Here] [dependencies].
+To get started with the javaplow source files, download the javaplow package and either add the javaplow jar file to the list of dependencies or install the three library dependencies [Here][dependencies].

 Place the javaplow package in your projects src folder or root.
 If performed correctly you should be able to compile and ready to instantiate a tracker.

 ### Set up the Tracker

 Documentation on functions are available [here][documentation].

+All Snowplow java-tracker files are part of the `com.snowplow.javaplow` package.
+Before you can work with them you must `import` them as follows:

+    import com.snowplow.javaplow.*;

 To instantiate a tracker in your code (can be global or local to the process being tracked) simply instantiate the `Tracker` interface with one of the following: